Request for Proposals

 PURPOSE

+Grant recipients will receive up to $10,000 to support their research project for up to a six-month period.
+All proposals must draw data in whole or in part from the National Institutes of Health’s (NIH) All of Us Researcher Workbench, a major national source of health data.
+Researchers are expected to use the Researcher Workbench platform to conduct their analysis (please see the “About the Researcher Workbench” and Research Workbench Access” sections at the end of this RFP for more information).
 Grant recipients will receive training and support on using the Researcher Workbench through the Healthy Americas Research Consortium (HARC).
 They will also have the opportunity to connect with other researchers.
 Grant recipients will be part of the HARC within the Healthy Americas Foundation (HAF), which is the supporting organization of the National Alliance for Hispanic Health.
-This grants program is funded by NIH award OT2OD025277 and HAF.
+This grants program is funded by NIH award 3OT2OD025277-02S1 and HAF.

 ELIGIBILITY

-• Research plan (500-1000 words)
+Research plan (500-1000 words)

 Please include a project background drawn from a literature review, research question(s) to be studied, a data analysis plan, and the expected contribution to the understanding of Hispanic health.
-Note: You should clearly indicate how you plan to use the All of Us Researcher Workbench.
+Note: You should clearly indicate how you plan to use the Researcher Workbench.
 You can consult the All of Us Curated Data Repository (CDR) Data Dictionaries to review the data types available and the Data Browser to explore aggregate-level data counts.

-• Team’s previous research experience (500 words)
+Team’s previous research experience (500 words)

 Please include major milestones for completion of the research project.

-• Recommendation letter (1 page)
+Recommendation letter (One page)

-• Budget (1 page)
+Budget (One page)

-• Indirect budget letter
+Indirect budget letter

 Please provide a letter from your institution agreeing to use no more than a 20% indirect rate which on a $10,000 budget would be a maximum of $8,333 in direct costs and $1,667 in indirect costs (model letter can be found here).
+Successful applicants will: (1) receive up to $10,000 to complete their research project and (2) be part of the HARC network, which provides technical assistance and training for the Researcher Workbench.

 APPLICATION DEADLINE

-ALL OF US RESEARCHER WORKBENCH ACCESS
+RESEARCHER WORKBENCH ACCESS

 ABOUT THE ALL OF US RESEARCH PROGRAM

-The National Institutes of Health's All of Us Research Program is a historic effort to collect and study data from at least one million people living in the United States.
-The goal of All of Us is to speed up health research discoveries, enabling new kinds of individualized health care.
-The program aims to reflect the diversity of the United States and to include participants from communities that have been underrepresented in health research in the past.
-The All of Us Researcher Workbench stores health data from a diverse group of participants from across the United States.
-Researchers can use this data to conduct thousands of studies, accelerating health research and enabling individualized prevention, treatment, and care for all of us.
+The NIH All of Us Research Program is a historic effort to speed up health research discoveries, enabling new kinds of individualized health care.
+All of Us aims to include a million or more people living in the United States and its territories.
+The program aims to reflect the diversity of the United States and its territories and to include participants from communities that have been underrepresented in health research in the past.
+As of August 1, 2024, more than 565,000 participants have completed initial steps of the program.
+More than 91,000 participants identify as Hispanic or Latino—that’s 16%.
+By sharing their health information with us, All of Us participants are helping us build one of the largest, richest, and most diverse biomedical datasets of its kind.
+The Researcher Workbench stores health data from our diverse participant cohort.
+Researchers can use these data to conduct thousands of studies, accelerating health research and enabling individualized prevention, treatment, and care for all of us.

 ABOUT THE HEALTHY AMERICAS FOUNDATION